breck7/note/readme.md

      joe
      sam

-If order is important for your application, you must specify the numbers:
+If order is important for your application, you could specify the numbers:

     winners
      1 joe